MahdiAshraf/Project-Estimating-Population-Densities-from-Aerial-Images/README.md

 1. Data gathering and extraction
 2. Building the model

-To view examples of the data generation process please direct to the link below https://nbviewer.jupyter.org/github/MahdiAshraf/Project-Estimating-Population-Densities-from-Aerial-Images/blob/master/Aerial%20Images.ipynb
+To view examples of the data generation process please direct to the link below/n https://nbviewer.jupyter.org/github/MahdiAshraf/Project-Estimating-Population-Densities-from-Aerial-Images/blob/master/Aerial%20Images.ipynb

 To view the experimental setup and model architecture please refer to the link below